Customer Service » Stress Ball Design Tips & Tricks

-Now that you’ve selected the perfect stress ball for your upcoming event or show, it’s now time to decide what to have printed.
-These handy tips will assist you in carefully crafting the perfect imprint for your next stress ball promotion.
+Now that you’ve selected the perfect stress ball for your upcoming event or trade show, it’s time to decide what to have printed.
+If you want your custom stress ball to turn out the best it can be (and you do), read on for some stress ball-specific tips to help you create the perfect imprint for your next promotion!

 Circle Printing / Round Imprint

-This only applies to stress balls that are round or that have a raised or arched imprint area.
-When printing straight line copy such as text or a geometric box on a round surface area, the imprint can become distorted.
-Our experienced people on press will do everything in their power to keep the distortion to a minimum, but some curvature of the imprint will occur no matter what and is considered acceptable.
+This section only applies to stress balls that are round or have a raised or arched imprint area, like our Earth Stress Reliever, Brain Stress Reliever, or Heart Stress Reliever for example.
+When we’re printing copy in a straight line or a geometric box on a round surface area, the imprint can become distorted.
+Our experienced staff will do everything in their power to keep the distortion to a minimum, but it is likely some curvature of the imprint will occur.

 Large Amounts of Text/Copy

 We’ve all heard the acronym K.I.S.S. � keep it simple, stupid.
 Important advice to follow in every aspect of your life, but we’re here to talk about stress balls, and that acronym is quite possibly the best advice you’ll ever receive when it comes to printing stress balls.

 We know it’s hard to hear, but it’s important to resist the temptation to include a logo, tagline, address, phone number, website, and hours of operation on every piece of marketing material you purchase.
 Stress balls are unique promotional items, and as such, should be treated like so.
 Pick and choose the most pertinent information needed on your imprinted stress balls to help you achieve your marketing goals.